kopia/kopia/site/content/docs/Getting started/_index.md

 $ gcloud auth application-default login
 ```

-After these preparations we can create Kopia repository (assuming bucket named `kopia-test-123`):
+After these preparations, we can create Kopia repository (assuming bucket named `kopia-test-123`):

 ```shell
 $ kopia repository create google --bucket kopia-test-123
 ```

-At this point we should be able to confirm that Kopia has created the skeleton of the repository with 3
+At this point, we should be able to confirm that Kopia has created the skeleton of the repository with 3
 files in it:

 ```shell